tc39/notes/es7/2016-03/march-31.md

 AWB: if the current function is a cross realm call. so it's return has extra state to handle the return. ... people don't follow so he goes to draw a picture...

-SG: do you think it is spec compliant if two mutually recursive functions doing tail calls across a realm boundary caused the stack to continue to grow with each call?
+SYG: do you think it is spec compliant if two mutually recursive functions doing tail calls across a realm boundary caused the stack to continue to grow with each call?

 AWB: No